Information for prospective students

 More information on this question for undergraduate applicants is available in the dedicated section below.

 In line with government advice, all our on-campus events have been moved online.
 Find the latest information about online open days on our visit us page.

-- Wales' approach for qualifications in 2021 confirmed by Education Minister Kirsty Williams
+- Wales: Wales' approach for qualifications in 2021 confirmed by Education Minister Kirsty Williams

-At the moment, there's no action you need to take.
-Our understanding is that grades will be awarded to students in the usual format and at the usual time.
+There's no action you need to take at this stage.
 We’ll be assessing applications and making offers as usual, and we intend to treat the grades you achieve as the same as those awarded in other years.

 English language qualifications

 We accept a wide range of English language qualifications.
 Full lists are available on our web pages:

 During the pandemic, we've added several new qualifications to our lists:

 - TOEFL iBT Special Home Edition